praxis/praxis/reference/traits.md

 action.

 The second example creates a trait named `authenticated`.
-All it does is define a header named `auth_token` for you to use in your actions.
+All it does is define a header named `Auth-Token` for you to use in your actions.

 ## Using a Trait